Who Got Next? B/R's Next-Generation NBA Superstars

 While the other big names on the horizon have spent the past year dominating high school competition, Luka Doncic was playing a key role in Real Madrid's run to the Euroleague Final Four.

-The 18-year-old was a legitimate impact player against grown men and pros, whom he picked apart with crafty dribbling and snazzy passing despite lacking the traditional athleticism that hints at NBA upside.
+The 18-year-old was an impact player against grown men and pros, whom he picked apart with crafty dribbling and snazzy passing despite lacking the traditional athleticism that hints at NBA upside.

 Doncic is a unique player—a 6'8" point-wing with phenomenal setup instincts in the pick-and-roll game and the size and shooting stroke (72 total threes, 77 combined games) to score off the ball.